ONEARMY/academy/docs/business/Connect_Stripe.md

 - Paypal is not supported

 ## You're now open for business 🙌🏼🎉💪
-- Next move is to create lisitngs on the Bazar and start selling 🤑
+- Next step is to create lisitngs on the Bazar and start selling 🤑